-In this blog post I will demonstrate how to paint autumn poplar trees and give you tips on painting broadleaf trees and mixing autumn colours.
-This painting is inspired by the willows and poplars in the Glenorchy area of New Zealand.
-The tree in the painting is a Lombardy poplar and it is the main area of interest in the composition.
+In this blog post, I will demonstrate how to paint autumn poplar trees and give you tips on painting broadleaf trees and mixing autumn colours.
+The willows and poplars inspire this painting in the Glenorchy area of New Zealand.
+The tree in the painting is a Lombardy poplar, the central area of interest in the composition.

 Reference Photos

-Here are a couple of reference photos I took and used in this painting.
-Please feel free to use or copy these photos if you would like to have a go at painting this art work.
+Here are some reference photos I took and used in this painting.
+Please feel free to use or copy these photos if you would like to have a go at painting this artwork.

 Colours